zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **apiInfo.documentationUrl**

-    (Optional) specifies the link to external documentation, if necessary.
+    (Optional) specifies the link to the external documentation, if necessary.
 The link to the external documentation can be included along with the Swagger documentation.

     **Example:**
     ```